bahar-zlfghr/First-Repository/README.md

 ### My first repository is awesome!
 I'm Bahar Zolfaghari and here it's my first GitHub repository.
-If you see this file on my project, it's because I'm learning Git.
+If you see this file on my project, it's because I'm learning Git.\n My mood:
-My mood:
 > Calm
 My favorite color: